Red Light Cameras

-The fine is for running a red light at an intersection with red light cameras is $230.
-A late charge of $40 is added if the fine isn’t paid within 30 days.
-The Driver's Licence of the registered vehicle owner cannot be renewed until the fine and late payment charges are paid.
+The fine for running a red light at an intersection with red light cameras is $230.
+A late charge of $60 is added if the fine isn’t paid within 30 days.
+The Driver's License of the registered vehicle owner cannot be renewed until the fine and late payment charges are paid.

 Will I receive points on my driving record for a red light camera violation?

 No. Registered vehicle owners will not be charged with points against their Driver’s License.

 How have red-light cameras affected driver behaviour in Saskatoon?

 The installation of red light cameras helps drivers to be cautious and comply with traffic signal lights when at a signalized intersection.
 The fact that drivers know that the cameras are there and they will be fined if they fail to obey the traffic signal lights makes them extra cautious.
 This awareness helps to decrease the risk of accidents and injuries at intersections.